factsmission/dcat-ap-ch-shacl/README.md

 While the eCH-0200 Specification is available in German and French the SHACL Shapes are documented in English to better allign with other Shape files and tools that are likely used together.

+## Comments and interpretation of specification

+ * The specification mandates the use of schema:url as class.
+This seems an a mistake and we ssume that schema:URL is what is meant.
+ * Inference: the specification isn't explicit if and what inference should be allowed.
+We assume that where vcard:Kind is allowed its subclasses (Individual, Organization, Group, Location) should be allowed to.
+SHACL only allows specifying ontological statements in the data and not in the Shape-Graph, so currently using a subclass is only accepted if the respective rdfs:subClassOf statement is also present in the data.
+We could of course explcitely allow some named subclassed in the shape file but this doesn't seem to be arranted by the spec.

 ## License

 As prospective part of an [eCH](https://www.ech.ch/) standard the code and documentations in this repository can be used, distributed and further developed without any restriction by patents or licenses.